-Premont Independent School District has partnered with the Rural Schools Innovation Zone (RSIZ) to develop the Leaders in Future Technology (LIFT) Capstone and serve students in RSIZ Career Academies.
-This partnership serves a population of 25 students in 11th and 12th grades throughout each year of the Rural Tech Project.
-The students participating in the LIFT Capstone are representative of the region’s demographics — 70% are economically disadvantaged, 10% qualify for special education services, and many reside in remote areas with no access to internet or broadband.
-In fact, the RSIZ campus provides the sole source of reliable internet for much of the community.
-There is a pressing need to provide technology education at no additional cost to the students; to meet this need, RSIZ’s program is providing all resources (including laptops, internet, transportation, and mentoring) to participating students free of charge.
+The Rural Schools Innovation Zone (RSIZ) partnered with Premont Independent School District to launch the Leaders in Future Technology (LIFT) Startup Incubator.
+The students who participate in the LIFT program are representative of the region’s demographics: 70% are economically disadvantaged, 10% qualify for special education services, and many reside in remote areas with no access to internet or broadband.
+To meet the pressing need for accessible technology education, the LIFT program provides all resources (including laptops, internet, transportation, and mentoring) to participating students free of charge.

 How to get in touch: